humanmade/altis-documentation/other-docs/guides/headless/ssr.md

 This server-side rendering is done through [v8js](https://github.com/phpv8/v8js), a JavaScript engine integrated into PHP. v8js is installed and configured on HM Cloud servers, as well as the local development environment provided by HM Platform.

-## Using react-wp-ssr

 Platform maintains the [react-wp-ssr library](https://github.com/humanmade/react-wp-ssr) which can be plugged into an existing React application to enable server-side rendering.

+## Prerequisites

 This guide will assume you're adding server-side rendering to an existing React-based theme using react-wp-scripts.
-Consult the [react-wp-ssr documentation](https://github.com/humanmade/react-wp-ssr) for information about setting up react-wp-ssr with other projects.
+Follow the [Building a React app guide](react-app.md) to set up a new theme, or consult the [react-wp-ssr documentation](https://github.com/humanmade/react-wp-ssr) for information about setting up react-wp-ssr with other projects.

+## Adding the JavaScript library

 To get started, add the JS library to your application: